 EVENT DATE: Mar 15, 2015

-$50: The Food Sponsor: Provides a monthly supply of high protein, grain-free, premium diet and a enriching beef knuckle bone for one dog.
+$50: The Food Sponsor: Provides a one month supply of high protein, grain-free, premium diet and a enriching beef knuckle bone for one dog.

 $200: The Basic Rescue Sponsor: Saves the life of one dog by covering the shelter rescue fee, flea-meds, deworming, a one-month supply of high-protein grain-free premium food, and supplies.

 $300: The TLC Sponsor (Basic Rescue Sponsor + Vetting): All of the above plus a trip to the vet and meds for a dog with a simple shelter acquired infection.